Seamus Twomey: Biography

-Born in Belfast on Marchioness Street, Twomey lived at 6 Sevastopol Street in the Falls district.
+Born in Belfast on Marchioness Street in the historic Pound Loney district of the Lower Falls.
+Twomey lived at 6 Sevastopol Street in the Clonard area, also in the Lower Falls.
 Known as "Thumper" owing to his short temper and habit of banging his fist on tables, he received little education and was a bookmaker's (bookie's) 'runner'.
 Seamus's father was a volunteer in the 1920s.
 In Belfast he lived comfortably with his wife, Rosie, whom he married in 1946.
 Together they had sons and daughters.

 IRA

-He began his involvement with the Irish Republican Army in the 1930s and was interned in Northern Ireland during the 1940s on the prison ship Al Rawdah and later in Crumlin Road Jail in Belfast.
-Rosie, his wife, was also held prisoner at the women prison, Armagh Jail, in Northern Ireland.
+He began his involvement with the militant youth organisation, Fianna Éireann, in 1936 before joining the Irish Republican Army in 1937.
+He was interned in Northern Ireland during the 1940s on the prison ship Al Rawdah and later in Crumlin Road Gaol in Belfast.
+Rosie McCotter, his wife, was also held prisoner at the women prison, Armagh Jail.
 He opposed the left-wing shift of Cathal Goulding in the 1960s, and in 1968, helped set up the breakaway Andersonstown Republican Club (later the Roddy McCorley Society).

 In 1969, he was prominent in the establishment of the Provisional IRA.
-By 1972, he was Officer Commanding of the Provisional IRA Belfast Brigade when it launched its bomb campaign of the city, including Bloody Friday when nine people were killed.
-During the 1970s, the leadership of the Belfast Brigade of the IRA was largely in the hands of Twomey and Ivor Bell.
+By 1972, he was Officer Commanding of the Provisional IRA's Belfast Brigade when it launched its bombing campaign of the city, including Bloody Friday when nine people were killed.
+During the 1970s, the leadership of the Belfast Brigade of the IRA was largely in the hands of Twomey, Billy McKee and Ivor Bell.

 In March 1973, Twomey was first appointed IRA Chief of Staff after the arrest of Joe Cahill.
-On September 1, 1973, he was arrested by the Garda Síochána in a farmhouse near Carrickmacross and was replaced after his conviction in an October trial.
+On 1 September 1973, he was arrested by the Garda Síochána in a farmhouse near Carrickmacross and was replaced after his conviction in an October trial.
 Three weeks later, on 31 October 1973, the IRA organised the helicopter escape of Twomey and his fellow IRA members J.B.
 O'Hagan and Kevin Mallon, when an active service unit hijacked and forced the pilot at gun-point to land the helicopter in the training yard of Mountjoy Prison.
 After his escape, he returned to his membership of IRA's Army Council.